olishchuk1/social-network/README.md

 1. Create a database that will store information about social network users and a certain connection between them (friends, follower, subscriber, etc.).

-2. Minimum set of fields to describe the user - E-mail, Password, FirstName, LastName, Interests (arbitrary array of strings).
+2. A minimum set of fields to describe the user - E-mail, Password, FirstName, LastName, Interests (arbitrary array of strings).

 3. Users can write posts and write comments to their own or other people's posts.
 You can also respond to a post or comment (like or other reaction).
 You need to store posts and comments in the database.